 In the below photo, I have created a fun scene using a wooden turtle and some chopped-up carrot.
 It may seem bizarre, but I feel it creates a fun macro effect.
 Think outside the box and use the small objects and ornaments in your home to create interesting and fun scenes like this.

 Try to Use Natural Light Where Possible

 Natural light is limited in your home.
 Therefore, you may feel that simply turning the lights on is a great alternative.
 Whilst this does work, the man-made lighting in your home can often cause temperature distortions – your images may look “yellow” for example.

 As a result, always try to use natural light if possible.
 If this means positioning your indoor macro photography set up near a window, then do so.
 Natural light will help improve the basic quality of your indoor macro photography.

 With these tips and tricks, you should be well on your way to capturing some creative indoor macro photography.
-Be sure to experiment with lots of different things in your house and remember, a tripod is your best friend!
+Be sure to experiment with many different things in your house and remember, a tripod is your best friend!

-If you have any tips of you own to share or you’d like to show off some of your own indoor macro photography, why not drop us a comment below!
+If you have any tips of your own to share, or you’d like to show off some of your own indoor macro photography, why not drop us a comment below!